 In previous decades, many parents relied primarily on restrictive authority and on punishments for disobedience.
 Little encouragement or unconditional love was given, and parents with this approach became unloving authoritarians.
 In recent years, the pendulum has swung in the opposite direction, with parents offering ample praise and encouragement, but little or no correction or discipline for disobedience.
 Permissiveness is the ditch in which children never learn or gain self-control.

-So being consistently authoritarian is not the answer!
+Being consistently authoritarian is not the answer!
 Being consistently permissive is not the answer!
-True consistency requires the balance that we find in God’s word—which includes real blessings for obedience, and penalties for disobedience.
+True consistency requires the balance that we find in God’s word—which includes real blessings for obedience and penalties for disobedience.

 “Because the sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil” (Ecclesiastes 8:11).
 The pattern that is set in childhood generally carries on throughout life.
 A parent who does not consistently discipline quickly for disobedience does not establish the “cause and effect” principle in a child’s early years.
-The resulting child, teen and adult sees rules and guidelines (whether in the home or in the school system or on the job) as restrictions that only occasionally bring negative consequences.
+The resulting child, teen, and adult sees rules and guidelines—whether in the home, in the school system, or on the job—as restrictions that only occasionally bring negative consequences.

-God’s word tells us: “Now no chastening [discipline] seems joyful for the present, but grievous.… afterward it yields the peaceable fruit of righteousness to those who have been trained by it” (Hebrews 12:11, KJV).
+God’s word tells us, “Now no discipline seems to be joyful at the time, but grievous.
+Yet afterward it yields the peaceful fruit of righteousness in those who have been trained by it” (Hebrews 12:11, MEV).
 How peaceful it is when children have been taught obedience right from the start.
 Even young children can be a real joy to a family when they are taught the habit of obedience.

 When a child is old enough to be taught to “come” when called, for example, there are never any exceptions to obedience.
-I have seen some parents actually count: “1, 2, 3” and when the child does not come, the parent may finally walk over and pull the child by the hand.
+I have seen some parents actually count, “one, two, three,” and when the child does not come, the parent may finally walk over and pull the child by the hand.
 This becomes an early lesson to a child on how to control parents.

-Another popular threat is: “I’m telling you for the last time.”
-Even this threat may become: “This is your last… last chance.”
-I saw one amazing example of this with a young father and his little son: the “three ‘no’ rule”—meaning that the father’s first two “no’s” were ignorable; only the third was supposed to count.
+Another popular threat is “I’m telling you for the last time.”
+Even this threat may become “This is your last… last chance.”
+I saw one amazing example of this with a young father and his little son: the “three ‘no’ rule”—meaning that the father’s first two uses of “no” were ignorable; only the third was supposed to count.
 Yet even after “‘no’ number three,” there was never any follow-up discipline; the father would simply walk over, grab his son, and take him away from whatever he was not supposed to be doing.

-For most young children, there are other appropriate forms of punishment besides spanking.
-Of course, “the punishment should always fit the offense.”
+For most young children, there are appropriate forms of punishment besides spanking.
+Of course, the punishment should always fit the offense.
 In our household, we would occasionally have our children stand in a corner for minor offenses.
 This seemed to be effective, since they really disliked the boredom of standing facing the corner of the room without being allowed to look around.

-As children are taught the principle of cause and effect: “blessing for obedience and punishment for disobedience”, it is important that we not forget the “blessing for obedience” side of the equation.
+As children are taught the principle of cause and effect, blessing for obedience and punishment for disobedience, it is important that we not forget the “blessing for obedience” side of the equation.
 Verbal approval for a job well done, including a greater level of eye contact and a smile, can accomplish a great deal.
 Children, like adults, appreciate being appreciated.
-We need to follow the example of our spiritual Father who absolutely promises to reward those who seek Him.
-“For he who comes to God must believe that He is [exists] and that He is a rewarder of those who diligently seek Him” (Hebrews 11:6).
+We need to follow the example of our spiritual Father who absolutely promises to reward those who seek Him, saying that “he who comes to God must believe that He is [exists], and that He is a rewarder of those who diligently seek Him” (Hebrews 11:6).
 God’s promise of reward for obedience can be a strong motivator.